 The Temple of Yarn, Ohio

-We love the Earth, and we know that when we feel our connection to her (for we are always connected, it's just sometimes easy to forget), we are happy in our hearts and peaceful in our minds.
-We ask nature to inspire us, and sure enough, flowers grow, birds arrive, and the whole land around us glows with beautiful things to see and weave.
-We take the colors we see, and the passion we feel, and we put it into the cloth, in the hopes that wherever they end up, the user sees what we see, and feels what we feel.
-Our mission is to create strikingly original and beautiful handmade garments using natural fibers, sustainable practices, and happy, loving crafters, and to spread our clothes, and the message of love and connection that they hold, all over the world.
-We make sure the clothes are comfortable, so you choose to wear them the most, and long lasting, so that our message can ring out over the years.
+We love the Earth, and we know that when we feel our connection to Her we are happy in our hearts and peaceful in our minds.
+We ask nature to inspire us, and sure enough flowers grow, birds arrive, and the whole land around us glows with beautiful things to see and weave.
+We put the colors we see and the passion we feel into the cloth in the hopes that wherever they end up the user sees and feels what we do.
+Our mission is to create strikingly original and beautiful handmade garments using natural fibers, sustainable practices, and happy loving crafters.
+We want to spread our clothes and the message of love and connection that they hold all over the world.
+We make sure the clothes are comfortable so you choose to wear them the most, and long lasting so that our message can ring out over the years.

 The seeds of Greentree Weaving were germinated in the mind of nine year-old Margaret Fischer when she saw a weaving demonstration at a county fair in California.
 The tree took root when Margaret began Greentree Weaving some ten years later.
 She worked out of her home until her weaving took over the house.
 Looms dominated every room; the kitchen was her warping station.
 Apprentices added to the already congested space.